calebweinreb/SNUB/docs/source/tutorials.rst

 -----------------

-Download the `example ephys and video data <https://www.dropbox.com/sh/76kwzun33lskhil/AACtT97l-CJy6K6GR6R965kLa?dl=0>`_.
-The final SNUB project directory generated in this tutorial is `ephys_project <https://www.dropbox.com/sh/6ae5z4jw6c769xa/AABWNS8iWV-yUEFEPJ9CD2pda?dl=0>`_.
+Download the `example ephys and video data <https://zenodo.org/records/10578025/files/ephys_data.zip?download=1>`_.
+The final SNUB project directory generated in this tutorial is available `here <https://zenodo.org/records/10578025/files/ephys_project.zip?download=1>`_.
 This tutorial is based on electrophysiology and video recordings from a mouse behaving in an open field.
 The camera and ephys probe were synchronized and have associated timestamps in seconds.